 The history of after-sales service through the ages:

-I tried to retrace the history of the SEGA France after-sales service by reconstructing its chronology.
-Please note, errors have certainly occurred in my understanding and decoding of the documents in my possession.
-Steps are inevitably missing for some years.
+I tried to retrace the history of SEGA France after- sales service by reconstructing its chronology.
+Please note that errors have certainly occurred in my understanding and decoding of the documents in my possession.
+There are inevitably missing steps for some years.

-This company had to repair SEGA products during the warranty period, which varied as follows:
+This company had to carry out the repair of the products SEGA during the warranty period, which varied as follows:

--Console: 1 year after the date of purchase.
+- Console: 1 year from date of purchase.

--Software: 3 months from the date of purchase.
+- Software: 3 months after the date of purchase.

-After receipt of goods, Altec had to carry out the repair and ship the product in good condition within 4 days, in order to be shipped to the dealer within 5 days after receipt.
-The address of the company was:
+After receiving a product, Altec had to repair and ship the product in good condition within 4 days, in order to be sent to the reseller within 5 days of receipt.
+The company address was:

 29 Avenue de Tunis

-Unfortunately, it was not able to handle this workload since delays of 21 days for the repair of consoles were noted, the equivalent of 3000 consoles in default.
-To catch up, SEGA had to carry out an emergency mission of one month by hiring temporary workers.
+Unfortunately, it was not able to manage this workload since delays of 21 days for the repair of the consoles were noted, that is to say the equivalent of 3000 consoles in default.
+To make up for the delay, SEGA had to carry out a one-month emergency mission by hiring temporary workers.

-Their collaboration did not last long as Altec could not meet the requirements of SEGA France.
+Their collaboration did not last long, as Altec could not meet the demands of SEGA France .